cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-short-tutorial.md

 {{< /hint>}}

 This tutorial outlines a typical process of integrating Acra into a Python web app.
 More specifically – an app running on Django framework.
-It is based on the popular example many Django users start their development journey with – [djangoproject.com repository](https://github.com/django/djangoproject.com).
+It is based on the popular example where many Django users start their development journey with – [djangoproject.com repository](https://github.com/django/djangoproject.com).

 We will be integrating [AcraWriter](/acra/getting-started/installing/building-acrawriter/)